astronomer/docs/astro/set-up-data-lineage.md

 Each operator generates different lineage metadata based on its default extractor.
 For more information about operators with default extractors and what lineage metadata they generate, see [OpenLineage documentation](https://openlineage.io/docs/integrations/about#capability-matrix).

-## Extract lineage metadata from Airflow operators using custom extractors
+## Extract lineage metadata from Apache Airflow® operators using custom extractors

 If you want to extract lineage metadata from an Airflow operator that doesn't have a default extractor, you can write a custom extractor and add it to your Astro project.